fdazen/fda-documentation/general.md

- **Note**: it is currently impossible to erase a field.
-If you do not wish to have a field showing in your folios, you will simply need to make it **Inactive**.
+{{site.data.alerts.note}} It is currently impossible to erase a field.
+If you do not wish to have a field showing in your folios, you will simply need to make it **Inactive**.   {{site.data.alerts.end}}

  - For any field, select whether the field is required by checking/unchecking the box under column _Required_: